spieswl/spieswl.github.io/_projects/2018-03-23-surveyor-single-camera-3d-modeling.md

 Below are a select few videos of importance, minus the one I made in a professional vein shown prior in this write-up, that show the intermediate and final results of the **Surveyor** system up to this point.
 There is still work to be done on the software side, and I have a growing list of hardware and technical considerations to improve the user experience concerning this application that I intend to publish as an update to this post.

 - This video is pretty close to **Surveyor** working exactly as desired.
-This video shows the results of around 370 still images *(I refer to them as snaps to disambiguate from video frames)*, with 900x600 resolution.
+This video shows the results of around 370 still images _(I refer to them as snaps to disambiguate from video-derived frames)_, with 900x600 resolution.
 These images were down-sampled from 6000x4000 resolution captures on the Fujifilm X-T2.
 Note that the point cloud model starts out in pretty good shape, but right around 0:33 on the timer, significant noise gets introduced into the result.

 <div class="project-video">
     <iframe src="https://drive.google.com/file/d/1i3VFRosg8Wgpp74V4YPQ8L_vGL_gnX_z/preview" allowFullScreen></iframe>